-- Community Needs Assessment: The GCBHRC is collecting data to be analyzed to determine the needs of the community and to establish a baseline of the mental health status of the area.
-This is being conducted in a manner which includes as many community “voices” as possible including an integration questionnaire, needs assessment questionnaire, literature review, and data analysis.
+- Community Needs Assessment: The GCBHRC is collecting data to be analyzed to determine the needs of the community and to establish a baseline of the mental and behavioral health status of the area.
+This is being conducted in a manner which includes as many community "voices" as possible including an integration questionnaire, needs assessment questionnaire, literature review, and data analysis.

 - Project Assessment: Data analysis of the information coming from the GCBHRC's work with clients in the FQHCs will continue to inform the Center in community needs and evaluate the effectiveness of the GCBHRC's activities.

 Enjoy the Orientation video for Behavioral Health Services at the Mobile County Health Department below:

 Marriage and Family Resiliency Center (in development) - The goal of the MFRC is to provide high-quality mental and behavioral health services to families, couples, individuals, and larger systems within the Mobile community in order to strengthen a families’ ability to meet life’s challenges and to thrive in their environment.
 The clinic will be administered through the University of South Alabama Psychological Clinic and serve as a major training site for doctoral students in the Combined Clinical and Counseling Doctoral Program in Psychology at the University of South Alabama (USA).

 ADHD Assessment Team (in development) - The goal of the ADHD Assessment Team is to provide evidence-based ADHD assessments within community school settings.
 The assessment team will be part of a multidisciplinary unit which will include USA psychiatry residents.
 The team will identify students who struggle in the academic environment because of this disorder and provide appropriate support and/or community referrals.